opencypher/cypher-for-gremlin/README.md

 Cypher for Gremlin is a toolkit for users of [Apache TinkerPop™](https://tinkerpop.apache.org/) that allows querying Gremlin databases with [Cypher](https://neo4j.com/docs/developer-manual/current/cypher/), the industry's most widely used [property graph](https://github.com/opencypher/openCypher/blob/master/docs/property-graph-model.adoc) query language defined and maintained by the [openCypher](http://www.opencypher.org) project.

+Cypher query is translated to one of Gremlin representations (Gremlin Groovy string, Traversal object or Gremlin bytecode):

 <img src="https://drive.google.com/uc?export=view&id=1HPxZrNkJxrmnd8BlB8YQqX5-pc9TWKUn" width="600" />

 The toolkit is composed of: